oktoseek/oktoscript/OKTOSCRIPT_LICENSE.md

 You are **NOT** allowed to:

 ❌ **Modify** the OktoScript language specification, grammar, or syntax
-❌ **Create derivative works** of OktoScript (e.g., "OpenScript", "OktoScript Fork", "OktoScript Clone")
+❌ **Create derivative languages, tools, or interpreters** based on OktoScript
-❌ **Fork or clone** OktoScript to create competing languages or DSLs
 ❌ **Reverse engineer** OktoScript with the intent to create a competing product
 ❌ **Remove or alter** copyright notices, trademarks, or proprietary markings
 ❌ **Claim ownership** of OktoScript or any part thereof